 Agricultural Tech

-Improved crop rotation, irrigation channels, and magical soil enrichment support population growth in the Emerald Plains.
+Improved crop rotation, irrigation channels, and magical soil enrichment support population growth in the Emerald-Plains.
 Halfling farmers are credited with many of these innovations.

 Medical Advancements

-Healing magic combined with surgical techniques, developed by healer guilds in Valoria City.
+Healing magic combined with surgical techniques, developed by healer guilds in Valoria-City.
 The best practitioners can mend broken bones in hours and cure diseases that once killed hundreds.

 Communication Systems